benlindsay/benblog/source/_posts/2016-01-05-life-is-better-with-git.markdown

 So Git sees that there are files present that haven't been committed.
 Next, you need to...

-###3.
+###5.
 Make Your First Commit

 Git uses a 2-step commit process.
 First, you use `git add` to tell Git what files you want to include in the commit.
 In Git-speak, this is called **staging** files, or adding files to the **index**.
-Usually I will just add all files in the project using
+Often, I will just add all files in the project using

 {% codeblock %}
 $ git add .